Equivalences

 Properties

-A map has an two-sided inverse if and only if it is an equivalence
+A map is invertible if and only if it is an equivalence

 Coherently invertible maps are equivalences